shearer12345/talkGamesComputingProgrammeLevel1Welcome/talk.md

-##Timetables
+## Timetables

 - Your timetable should be available when you log on to the university computer system
 - Or via blackboard
-- You are studying 4 modules this semester
+- You are studying **4 modules** this semester
-- Each module should have a lecture (1 or 2 hours) + a workshop session(1 or 2 hours)
+- Each module should have a lecture (1 or 2 hours) & a workshop session (1 or 2 hours)
 - Workshops: Usually in Lab A and B
 - You are expected to attend all timetabled sessions: attendance is monitored
-- Week1: Special Case – Check Blackboard!
+- Week1: You only have workshops in Week 1 if after the lecture for that module ...

-##Where things are
+## Where things are

 - the School of Computer Science is mainly based on the third floor of MHT building
   - computing labs
   - most of your lecturer's offices (but not all)
   - college office (admin)
 - Lab sessions always on the third floor, though "pass key" door
-- Access to some staff on the third floor of MHT is through a “pass key” door.
-Phone on the outside with staff list to contact to be let in.

-##Lab Facilities
+## Lab Facilities

 - 3 Computing Labs: 3rd floor MHT building
 - Not running campus install, we manage them and they're on their own subnet
 - All used for workshops, but you can also use them when there are no timetabled workshop sessions on
-  - Lab A: General use (75)
-  - Lab B: Games Development Lab (55)
-  - Lab C: specialist equipment (e.g. Robotics, Creative Suites)
-  - Fairly “fluid” use to accommodate different sessions
+- The PCs are all high-spec.
+  - they are not all identical between labs
+  - they should all have the same software on (in general)
 - All use the username "computing" with the password "computing"
   - these are **NOT** private logins, but give you admin rights

-##Lab Etiquette
+## Lab Etiquette

-- No casual game playing
 - If a workshop session is on - vacate the lab, or do not enter
-- Store your work somewhere reliable
+- **Store your work somewhere reliable** - **IMPORTANT**
   - SkyDrive
-  - github/bitbucket
+  - github/bitbucket/gitlab
-  - a memory stick (though they are **NOT ** reliable and get lost)
+  - a memory stick (though they are **NOT** reliable and get lost)
+  - losing your work is not an accepted excuse for missed work
 - Consider the machines as non-private, don't store passwords etc
+- Remember to logout from web-services (e.g. facebook, twitter, ...)
 - The computers are regularly re-ghosted (any work saved on the local hard-drive will disappear)
 - Don't bring food and drink into the lab
 - Treat it like a professional dev studio

-##Other Facilities / Equipment
+## Other Equipment

 - Robotics stuff (some new fancy ones, a bunch of Rovios and Roombas kicking around), Lego NXT
 - Quadcopters (John Murray)
-- Xbox 360 development environments
-- use with XNA game studio express (though XNA is deprecated ...)
-- Mobile phones/game platforms
+- Mobile phones
+- VR headsets (Oculus Rifts, ...) + we'll be getting more
 - Ouyas
 - Kinects
 - Some Macs